 First Light—the only condo project of the three—is set to open in the summer of 2022, not far from 1200 Stewart, Gillespie’s Denny Triangle mixed-use twin-towers project.
 With 1,051 market-rate rental units, 1200 Stewart has a planned completion date in 2021.

 First Light, too, was originally going to be rentals, says Gillespie.
 “But then we realized the dearth of quality for-sale products.”

-And top-drawer quality is on deck for First Light (right up to its 48th floor rooftop pool deck).
-Expected to be completed in the summer of 2022, the tower will encase a work space and retail mix at its base, and some 459 luxury condominiums (from $500,000 studios to $2.4 million three-bedrooms).
-Gillespie tapped longtime collaborator and UW alum James K.M.
-Cheng as architect and Pilchuck Glass School-trained artist John Hogan to imbue the building with light-bringing and -enhancing glass.
-As well as interior aspects, such as light sculptures, exterior glass veils will cloak the building’s base and rooftop.
-(Ensuring even on Seattle’s grayest days, its pool will be a sparkling attraction.)
+Top-drawer quality is on deck for these high-rise condos (right up to First Light’s 48th-floor rooftop pool deck).
+The Belltown tower will feature a workspace and retail mix at its base, and some 459 luxury condominiums (from $500,000 studios to $2.4 million three-bedroom apartments).
+Gillespie tapped his longtime British Columbia–based collaborator (and University of Washington architecture school alum) James K.M.
+Cheng as First Light’s architect and Seattle-based, Pilchuck Glass School–trained artist John Hogan to imbue the building with light-drawing and light-enhancing glass.
+As well as the building’s interior glass elements such as light sculptures, its exterior base and rooftop will be dressed in a glass veil.

 The Wow Factor